clera-dev/clera/docs/chat-integration-notes.md

 The implementation follows a layered approach:

 1. **User Interface Layer**:
-   - React components for chat UI
+   - React components for chat UI (`Chat.tsx`, etc.)
-   - State management for messages and loading states
+   - State management for messages and loading states using LangGraph SDK (`useStream`)
    - Responsive design for all device sizes

-2. **API Layer**:
+2. **Frontend-to-LangGraph Communication Layer**:
-   - Next.js API routes to proxy requests
-   - Authentication with Supabase
-   - Error handling and response formatting

-3. **Backend Integration**:
-   - LangGraph agents with dynamic account IDs
-   - State preservation between messages
-   - Supabase integration for reliable user data access
+   - LangGraph JS/TS SDK (`@langchain/langgraph-sdk`) used directly in `Chat.tsx`
+   - `useStream` hook manages the connection to the deployed LangGraph instance
+   - `thread.submit()` sends user input and importantly, the `config` object containing `configurable: { user_id, account_id }`.
-   - Proper error handling and fallbacks
+   - Handles receiving streaming responses and interrupts.

+3. **LangGraph Backend Layer (`graph.py`, agents)**:
+   - Deployed LangGraph instance receives requests from the frontend SDK.
+   - The main supervisor (`Clera`) receives the `config` object in the execution context.
+   - Supervisor delegates to specialized agents (Portfolio, Trade), ensuring the `config` object is passed along so agents can access `user_id` and `account_id` via `config['configurable']`.
+   - Agents use the provided context to interact with external services (Supabase, Alpaca) for the correct user.
+   - Agent prompts are configured to expect and utilize this context mechanism.

 4. **Data Persistence**:
-   - Primary storage: Supabase `conversations` table with RLS policies
+   - LangGraph handles thread state persistence automatically on the server.
+   - Supabase `conversations` table can be used for long-term archival if needed (though primary interaction is via LangGraph threads).
-   - Secondary storage: localStorage for offline access and as backup
+   - localStorage can act as a temporary backup on the client-side.
-   - Automatic conversion between storage formats
-   - Fallback mechanisms if primary storage is unavailable

 ## How to Use